 The Cranwell Bloodhounds were formed in 1992 by Joint masters the late Philip Broughton and his wife Wendy, with a view to providing a day in the countryside that everyone could enjoy.
 Bloodhounds hunt the "clean boot" meaning that they hunt the natural scent of man i.e. a cross country runner.
-To do this, hounds are given an article of clothing to smell or the quarry will greet the hounds at the meet, thus giving the hounds ample time to get used to their scent.The quarry is given approximately 20 minutes head start prior to each of the three or four lines which are hunted each day.
+To do this, hounds are given an article of clothing to smell or the quarry will greet the hounds at the meet, thus giving the hounds ample time to get used to their scent.The quarry is given approximately 20 minutes head start prior to each of the three or four lines which are hunted in a day.
 No artificial scent is used, just the natural smell of the quarry.
 The speed of the hunt may be determined by the terrain and atmospheric conditions i.e weather.
 This private pack of Bloodhounds enjoys around 20 days hunting in a season (from September to March).
-They meet most Sundays at the homes of friends at 12 noon and after the first two lines, (or hunts), rest for a while to enjoy the hospitality of the Masters, before continuing to arrive back at the boxes at

 During a hunt meet if you have to leave the field for any reason, please try your best to let the FieldMaster know that you are leaving and follow any instructions you are given to return directly to the boxes.
 DO NOT go for a hack around the area!!!
 Our lines are set by the runner and there is a very good chance that you will interfere with the hounds doing their job or worse still get in the way of the hounds and field whilst they are running a line.

 DURING COVID DISCLAIMERS WILL ACT AS TRACK AND TRACE AND BOOKING CONFIRMATION,

 BY EMAIL -- [email protected]